 Council staff and Councillors are also bound by the confidentiality and privacy provisions of Council’s Code of Conduct.
 A complainant’s details will not be disclosed unless written consent from the complainant has been provided.

-View the Internal Ombudsman Shared Service Governance Charter.
-The document outlines in greater detail the scope of the Internal Ombudsman service, including who can make complaints, what types of complaints will be investigated and how these will be resolved.
+The Internal Ombudsman Shared Service Governance Charter outlines in greater detail the scope of the Internal Ombudsman service, including who can make complaints, what types of complaints will be investigated and how these will be resolved.